-Sessions eight, nine, and ten will be related to Cisco Spark which is a powerful and secure collaboration platform.
+Sessions eight, nine, and ten will be related to Cisco WebEx Teams which is a powerful and secure collaboration platform.
 Used for delivering universal messaging, meetings, and video calling via the cloud.
-Cisco Spark also provides developers with great capabilities to automate Spark messaging, video calling and more via its APIs.
+Cisco WebEx Teams also provides developers with great capabilities to automate messaging, video calling and more via its APIs.

 Session 1: Introduction to Software and Programmability through Cisco DevNet

 To start off this series, we are going to take an introductory look into DevNet – to make sure you can get the most out of all the following sessions.
 We will introduce you to the concepts and tools used for Software-Defined Networks.

 We will also shed light on how the future requires network engineers, application developers, and infrastructure developers to work together.
 We will take a look at what it means to program hardware, controllers, and components as required to move towards connected devices as part of the Internet of Things (IoT).
 You will also be given insight on how cross-functional work is required to drive network automation networks.

 Understand the basics of software and coding during this session.
 The first DevNet session provided background on the DevNet community and the advantages network engineers can gain from collaborating with software developers.
 In order to work effectively with software developers, it is beneficial to understand the basics of coding.